ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 Uninstall preserves the remote Apptainer package and local cached SIF.

-Run the command with `--help` for configuration, image, service, overlay, and health-timeout options.
+Run the command with `--help` for configuration, image, service, and health-timeout options.
 The default 180-second window covers heavyweight SensorNode imports.
 Normal deployment validates systemd state, `MainPID`, and the persistent